-A \defd{pure Sullivan model} of a space $X$ is a \CDGA map from a pure Sullivan algebra $(\ePQ,d)$ to the algebra $\defm{\APL(X)}$ of polynomial differential forms on $X$.
-All we need to know about the latter algebra is that it is a $\Q$-\CDGA quasi-isomorphic as a \DGA to the singular cochain algebra $C^*(X;\Q)$.
-In what follows we will mostly refer to models in terms of their source algebras and take the maps to $\APL(X)$ for granted. \edefn
+A \defd{pure Sullivan model} of a space $X$ is a $\Q$-\CDGA map from a pure Sullivan algebra to the algebra $\defm{\APL(X)}$ of polynomial differential forms on $X$.
+All we need to know about the latter is that it is a $\Q$-\CDGA functorial in spaces which can be connected to the singular cochain algebra $C^*(X;\Q)$ by a zigzag of natural $\Q$-\DGA quasi-isomorphisms.
+A space $X$ is \defd{formal} if there is a zigzag of $\Q$-\CDGA quasi-isomorphisms between $\APL(X)$ and $(\H X,0)$.
+In what follows we will abusively refer to models in terms of their source algebras and take the maps to $\APL(X)$ for granted. \edefn

-Sullivan models behave well with respect to fibrations and pullbacks.\footnote{\ We only need the following result for the \emph{pure} Sullivan models we have defined, but it holds for all Sullivan models. }
+Crucially, Sullivan models behave well with respect to fibrations and pullbacks.\footnote{\ We only need the following result for the \emph{pure} Sullivan models we have defined, but it holds of all Sullivan models. }

 \bthm[{\cite[Prop.~15.5,8]{FHT}}] Given a map of Serre fibrations

 and Sullivan models $(\ext V_{B'},d) \lt (\ext V_{B},d)$ for $f$ and $(\ext V_{B'},d) \lt (\ext V_{B'} \ox \ext V_{F'},d)$ for $q$, if $\H F' \lt \H F$ is an isomorphism, $\pi_1 B = \pi_1 B' = \pi_0 E = \pi_0 E' = 0$, and either $\H F$ or both of $\H B$ and $\H B'$ are of finite type, then $E$ admits a Sullivan model